Rafa-Russo/race-engineer/tyre_pred_ideas.md

     -   The `CompoundStrategy` column would be transformed into a binary matrix where each column represents a compound (e.g., `SOFT`, `MEDIUM`, `HARD`).
     -   For each race, a `1` indicates a compound was used, and `0` otherwise.
 -   **Modeling:**
-    -   A multi-label classifier (e.g., `RandomForestClassifier` with multi-label support, or a one-vs-rest approach) would be trained to predict which compounds will be used in the race.
+    -   A multi-label classifi
+    er (e.g., `RandomForestClassifier` with multi-label support, or a one-vs-rest approach) would be trained to predict which compounds will be used in the race.
 -   **Stint Length Prediction:**
     -   Separate regression models can be trained for each compound type to predict its stint length.
     -   These models would take the original features plus the predicted compounds as input.